 Is Thorn Valley a real place?
 Where is it located?

 The short answer is no, Thorn Valley is a fictional place.
 However, it is likely based on some of the areas that Robert C. O'Brien lived near or visited often.
 As an aside, NIMH is a real place in Maryland.
-So, assuming the rats had wandered for around 2-3 years before settling on the Fitzgibbon's farm, the most likely areas for them to end up would be somewhere in the Appalacians of Virginia or West Virginia.
+So, assuming the rats had wandered for a while before settling on the Fitzgibbon's farm, the most likely areas for them to end up would be somewhere in the Appalachians of Virginia or West Virginia.
 But, again, no place named Thorn Valley exists in any location near NIMH.

 Will there be a NIMH 3?